SERVICES

 It is important to learn and understand the commitment, dedication, time and financial requirements needed to have a dog or a puppy.

-For example, a newly born puppy needs to be nursed every 2 hours with the correct milk formula, a 1-6 month old puppy needs to be fed 3-4 times a day with good quality puppy food, an adult dog must be trained to obey basic commands, such as "sit" and "stay", be able to
+For example, a newly born puppy needs to be nursed every 2 hours with the correct milk formula, a 1-6-month-old puppy needs to be fed 3-4 times a day with good quality puppy food, they must be trained to obey basic commands, such as "sit" and "stay", be able to

 walk properly on a leash, and needs annual dental scaling to ensure good oral hygiene that will ensure proper and adequate food intake [1,4,8].